New Orleans Wedding Venues

 Latrobe's on Royal

 Located the heart of the French Quarter, Latrobes is nothing short of spectacular!
-The courtyard (which is actually completely enclosed and air-conditioned) is one of the most unique looking ceremony locations in the city, and it photographs exceptionally well.
+The courtyard (which is, despite its name, is actually now a completely enclosed and air-conditioned space) is one of the most unique looking ceremony locations in the city, and it photographs exceptionally well.
 The main ballroom is a perfect space for a reception, even one with a moderately large guest count.
-It's a historic building (once housing the Louisiana State Bank), designed by famed architect Benjamin Henry Latrobe.
+It's a historic building, designed by famed architect Benjamin Henry Latrobe, and originally home to the the Louisiana State Bank.

 The Chicory, located in the Warehouse District of downtown New Orleans, is a great choice for couples who don't necessarily want to have their wedding right in the middle of the French Quarter, but still want to be fairly close to the action.
 The venue features plenty of outdoor and indoor space, and photographs very well.